 We love stories.
 The art of talking.
 The ability to communicate who we are through voice, vibration, words, and energy.

-The Soulwalk Podcast launched in January 2020, as Carmen heads around the British Isles.
-Slight pause in March with the world going into ‘slowdown’.
+The Soulwalk Podcast launched in January 2020, as Carmen headed around the British Isles.
+Slight pause in March 2020, with the world going into ‘slowdown’.
 It’s raw, rough and ready.
 No pretences.
 No polished top and tail.
 It’s authentic and real.

 We’re talking to Soulhubbers.
 Those who’ve written for the Soulhub Journals.
 01 was created in June 2015, and as can imagine, life has changed for many.
 We’ve interviewed Olympic diver and yoga teacher Leon Taylor, and our front cover artist for Soulhub Journal 05, and writer Katie Sollohub.
 BBC rugby commentator Sean Holley, and SH05 writer Jason Moore.

 We’ve also caught up with former Chief of Staff for Oprah Libby Moore, and will be chatting to adventurers Jenny Tough and Tasha Hacker.
 We’ll talk to our Soulhub team of wellness experts, including Pete Warnock, as they share what’s going on for them, and for their clients in these interesting times.